The Battle to Keep Copper

 The PSTN as we have known it is on its way out.
 That means that the copper wire plant will likely slowly disappear.
 We know that.
 What comes next may not be all that attractive (see related post, "The Enterprise Still Needs Landline Phones").

-The transition to an all-IP network that supplants the PSTN is a reasonable goal, but one that benefits the carriers more than their customers.
 Customers already have IP services.
 Eliminating the copper connections means that DSL will probably disappear, and those who want to keep their copper connections will be forced to an IP connection over cable, fiber, or wireless networks.
 However, copper can still be used if the carrier wants to support it.
 Frontier Communications, for example, recently announced residential DSL service over copper that delivers bandwidth of 100Mbps.

 State of the PSTN